Why Visit Turkey – 21 Reasons We Love Türkiye

 17. Turkey Has 82,693 Mosques To Discover

 Turkey is famous for its impressive mosques.
 They are places of worship in Islam, the predominant religion of Turkey.
-The mosques are breathtaking pieces of art, with their magnificent tall towers rising over the stunning domes that cover the prayer hall.
-Inside, they boast a large, open communal space that, in most cases, is open to all visitors, no matter their religion.
+The mosques are breathtaking works of art, with their magnificent towers rising above the stunning domes that cover the prayer hall.
+Inside, they boast an ample open communal space that, in most cases, is open to all visitors, regardless of religion.

-A mosque worth visiting is the Grand Çamlıca Mosque in Istanbul, which is also the largest mosque in the country.
-The Selimiye Mosque, found in Edirne, is believed to be one of the most beautiful mosques in Turkey.
+A mosque worth visiting is the Grand Çamlıca Mosque in Istanbul, the largest in the country.
+The Selimiye Mosque in Edirne is believed to be one of the most beautiful mosques in Turkey.

-The Kocatepe Mosque in the capital – Ankara, has towers so large that they can be spotted from anywhere in the city.
-Mahmud Bey Mosque in Kasaba is a unique mosque, as it is constructed largely out of wood.
+The Kocatepe Mosque in the capital, Ankara, has towers so large that they can be seen from anywhere in the city.
+The Mahmud Bey Mosque in Kasaba is uniqusfor beings primarily constructed of wood.

-When visiting mosques, remember the right etiquette.
-You must wear modest clothing, and women should cover their heads (single-use head scarves are often available upon entry), shoes must be removed, and never enter a mosque during prayer times.
+When visiting mosques, remember the proper etiquette.
+You must wear modest clothing; women should cover their heads (single-use headscarves are often available upon entry); shoes must be removed; and never enter a mosque during prayer times.

 18. It Is Still Largely Undiscovered, Making It An Ideal Destination For Off-The-Beaten-Path Travel

-Türkiye is a vast country, and only a small part of it actually gets visited, making it an incredible destination for those who like to travel to off-track places.
-Although less convenient than the touristy places, venturing off the beaten track in Turkey comes with having unique experiences and seeing some stunning, untouched landscapes.
+Türkiye is a vast country, and only a small part of it is actually visited, making it an incredible destination for those who like to travel to off-the-beaten-path places.
+Although less convenient than the touristy places, venturing off the beaten track in Kaçkar, Turkey, offers unique experiences and stunning, untouched landscapes.

 The Eastern side of Turkey, on the Asian continent, is where you will find the most hidden gems.
 Also called the Eastern Anatolia Region, it is a wild and rugged region and home to ancient towns and temples, historic caves, and so much more.

-This area is a blend of Turkish and Kurdish cultures and is influenced by the nearby Caucasus countries, showcasing a completely different face of Turkey that is largely unknown.
+This area is a blend of Turkish and Kurdish cultures and is influenced by the nearby Caucasus countries, showcasing a largely unknown, completely different face of Turkey.

 If you’re up for a challenging but fascinating trip in Turkey, visit the Kaçkar Mountains for excellent hiking or adventure water sports opportunities.
-Tucked among the untamed peaks are 1,000-year-old churches and reminders of when this region belonged to the Kingdom of Georgia.
+Tucked among the untamed peaks are 1,000-year-old churches and reminders of the region’s time as part of the Kingdom of Georgia.

-Just off the shores of the Black Sea in Northern Turkey lies Amasya.
+Just off the shores of the Black Sea in Northern TuKaçkaries, Amasya.
 A small town with over 7,500 years of history, it boasts impressive Ottoman architecture cut into rugged mountains.

-Dogubayazit is a small town set in the high altitudes near Mt.
+Dogubayazit is a small town set at a high altitude near Mt.
 Ararat, the snow-capped, double-cone volcano.
-My Aunt, who lives there, told me that it is believed to be the resting place of Noah’s Ark, and it is a heaven for mountain climbers and hikers.
+My Aunt, who lives there, told me it is believed to be the resting place of Noah’s Ark and a haven for mountain climbers and hikers.

 19. Turkey Is The King Of Nuts

 Turkey is famous for its variety of nuts.
-Pistachios are the centerpiece of many Turkish sweets, such as hazelnuts – commonly used in baklava.
+Pistachios are the centerpiece of many Turkish sweets, such as baklava, which commonly uses hazelnuts.
 Roasted chestnuts are popular street food snacks, walnuts are used in many dishes, and almonds are cultivated in many parts of the country.

-Hazelnuts, in particular, are super important for Turkish cuisine, culture, and economy.
+Hazelnuts, in particular, are super crucial for Turkish cuisine, culture, and economy.
 Turkey cultivates and processes most of the world’s hazelnuts.
-They are exported all over the world to be used in chocolate, spreads, or coffee.
+They are exported worldwide for use in chocolate, spreads, and coffee.
 If you can, try the hazelnut butter or the Turkish version of peanut butter!

-The farms can be found scattered along the coast of the Black Sea in northern Turkey, where you will also find tonnes of nuts available to purchase for a cheap price.
+The farms can be found scattered along the coast of the Black Sea in northern Turkey, where you will also find tonnes of nuts available to purchase for a low price.

 Almond is another nut variety cultivated in Türkiye.
-They are known to have a sweet and mild taste and are often used in baking.
+They are known for their sweet, mild taste and are often used in baking.
 In fact, Turkish delight and halva are made out of almonds.
 This definitely adds to the reasons why foodies should visit Turkey!

 20. To Try The Turkish Signature Drink: Raki